magento/architecture/design-documents/catalog-domain/understanding-of-complex-product-types.md

 See [Simple Products](simple-products.md)
 * Complex product is a virtual representation of multiple real SKUs at the storefront.
 * To simplicity and data consistency, Magento gives such product ability to obtain virtual SKU.
-There is a trick.
-Configurable product creation wizard creates SKUs of Simple products as a concatenation of Configurable SKU and attributes values which were used its creation.
-In fact, real purchases will use these generated SKUs because they are material products.
-* Complex product may have similar attributes like name or URL to a simple product except for price and quantity.
+* Complex product may have similar attributes like name or URL to a simple product except for price, weight and quantity.
 * Complex product may have images or inherit images from the included products.
 * Currently, Magento does support three complex product types - Bundle, Grouped and Configurable.